Poornima-project/File-Structures-Mini-Project/README.md

 4.Graph modules for time analysis

 Steps
-Download all the files including dataset ,index.csv and lil.csv(where primary index is performed) files.
+Download all the files including dataset(movies.csv) ,index.csv and lil.csv(where primary index is performed) files.
 Open .py files and change the directory according to your system .
 Run the fs-code1.py file first on python editor to run the whole project.